Academic Catalog

 Description

-This basic English class emphasis is grammar, sentence and paragraph structure with practical applications related to business, public and/or non-profit settings.
+This basic English course emphasis is grammar, sentence, and paragraph structure with practical applications related to business, public, and/or non-profit settings.
+A secondary goal of this course is to serve as a prototypical college course, demonstrating to students the standards and practices employed in most college classrooms.

 Course Objectives